 I spend a great deal of time focusing on what you will need to do to help your piercing to heal but other than covering the things you don't want to do in my consultation and aftercare instruction, I don't really focus too much on the piercing don'ts.
-So I though I'd write a whole blog on some of the most common mistakes that people make and the reasons that it isn't a good idea.
+So I thought I'd write a whole blog on some of the most common mistakes that people make and the reasons that it isn't a good idea.

 - Removing or Changing Jewelry - Do not remove or change the jewelry until the piercing is healed.
 Jewelry should only be changed during the healing period if and only if leaving the jewelry used during the piercing has a risk of causing additional damage.
-For example, with tongue piercings where a longer than needed barbell is used for the piercing to allow for swelling, should be downsized in a week to 10 days to reduce risk to damaging teeth, gums and bones in your mouth.
+For example, tongue piercings where a longer than needed barbell is used for the piercing to allow for swelling should be downsized in a week to 10 days to reduce risk to damaging teeth, gums, and bones in your mouth.

 - Tongue Piercings take on average 2 to 4 weeks to heal.